|

 acceptable level, but I just was not physically able to fit two 4″ ports in the

-box when each one needed to be 38″ long to tune it to 22 Hz.
+box when each one would have needed to be 38″ long to tune it to 22 Hz.
 And the volume that

 the ports took up inside the box, took up precious volume I was trying to